5afe/safe/specs/_template/03_technical_details.rst

 Security
 -------------

+Define security requirements here if they're diffferent from common requirements.

 * User Inputs

   - Security considerations and limitations that affect handling user input
   - Limit input text size to X characters.
   - Specify what are the expected encoding, character ranges.

 * Network Communication